 Instruction to Editor: Update D6.1 P574L11 (and Figure 27-25) as shown below.

-For an HE ER SU PPDU, the HE-SIG-A field is composed of four parts, i.e. HE-SIG-A1, HE-SIG-A2, HE-SIG-A3 and HE-SIG-A4, each part containing 26 data bits.
-These four parts are transmitted sequentially from HE-SIG-A1 to HE-SIG-A4.
-The data bits of HE-SIG-A1 and HE-SIG-A3 shall be BCC encoded at rate, R = 1/2, interleaved, mapped to a BPSK constellation, and have pilots inserted.
-HE-SIG-A2 has the same encoded bits as HE-SIG-A1 and the encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted.
+For an HE ER SU PPDU, the HE-SIG-A field is composed of four parts, i.e. HE-SIG-A1, HE-SIG-A1-R, HE-SIG-A2and HE-SIG-A2-R, each part containing 26 data bits.
+These four parts are transmitted sequentially from HE-SIG-A1 to HE-SIG-A2-R. The data bits of HE-SIG-A1 and HE-SIG-A2 shall be BCC encoded at rate, R = 1/2, interleaved, mapped to a BPSK constellation, and have pilots inserted.
+HE-SIG-A1-R has the same encoded bits as HE-SIG-A1 and the encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted.
 The constellation mappings of the HE-SIG-A field in an HE ER SU PPDU is shown in Figure 27-25.
-The QBPSK constellation on HE-SIG-A2 is used to differentiate between an HE ER SU PPDU and an HE MU PPDU when m = 1 in Equation (27-11).
-HE-SIG-A4 has the same encoded bits as HE-SIG-A3 and the encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted.
+The QBPSK constellation on HE-SIG-A1-R is used to differentiate between an HE ER SU PPDU and an HE MU PPDU when m = 1 in Equation (27-11).
+HE-SIG-A2-R has the same encoded bits as HE-SIG-A2 and the encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted.
 BCC encoding, data interleaving, constellation mapping and pilot insertion follow the steps described in 17.3.5.6 (Convolutional encoder), 27.3.12.8 (BCC interleaver), 17.3.5.8 (Subcarrier modulation mapping), and 17.3.5.9 (Pilot subcarriers), respectively.